 Finally we also note the case of $\mathrm \omega$ Cen (NGC 5139).
 This \textsc{GC} has been widely studied due to its unique characteristic of being the most massive \textsc{GC} of the Milky Way.
-Several studies have suggested that the stellar dynamics in $\mathrm \omega$ Cen can be explained due to the presence of an \textsc{IMBH} with a mass $\sim 4\times 10^4~\rm{\mathrm{M_\odot}}$ at the center \citep{Noyola2008, Noyola2011, Jalali2012, Baumgardt2017}.
-Others argue that the stellar kinematics can be explained by the presence of a dense cluster of stellar mass black holes \citep{Baumgardt2019, Zocchi2019}.
+Several studies have suggested that the stellar dynamics in $\mathrm \omega$ Cen could be explained due to the presence of an \textsc{IMBH} with a mass $\sim 4\times 10^4~\rm{\mathrm{M_\odot}}$ at the center \citep{Noyola2008, Noyola2011, Jalali2012, Baumgardt2017}.
+Others have argued that the stellar kinematics can be explained by the presence of a dense cluster of stellar-mass black holes \citep{Baumgardt2019, Zocchi2019}.
 Other studies suggest that the presence of an \textsc{IMBH} is not necessary to explain the stellar dynamics \citep{Marel2010}.
-In this investigation, we consider the first option to determine an upper limit of the efficiency.
-We note that for the other two options the black hole formation efficiency will be $\epsilon_{\mathrm{BH}}\simeq 0$, this result still aligns with the trend.
+In this investigation, we consider the first option to determine an upper limit for the efficiency.
+We note that for the other two options, the black hole formation efficiency will be $\epsilon_{\mathrm{BH}}\simeq 0$, as this result still aligns with the trend.